L13/vscode-diff/README.md

 - Added favorites explorer and activitybar icon.
 - Added an icon (★) in the top right of the diff panel to save a favorite diff.
-- Added context menu to open, rename or remove a favorite diff from the list.
+- Added context menu to open, rename or delete a favorite diff from the list.
 - Added setting `l13Diff.openFavoriteAndCompare` for clicking on a favorite diff in the list.
-- Added command `L13 Diff: Remove all favorites` to delete all favorite diffs.
+- Added command `L13 Diff: Delete all favorites` to delete all favorite diffs.
 - Added predefined variables `${workspaceFolder}`, `${workspaceFolder:INDEX}` and `${workspaceFolderBasename:NAME}` for paths.
 - Added keyboard shortcut `Cmd/Ctrl + D` to save current paths in favorites.

 ## Features

-* Supports a history for recently used folders.
+* Supports a history for recently used files and folders.
 * Auto detects current workspaces.
 * Select folders with the context menu in the VS Code Explorer or the open dialog.
-* Drag'n Drop folders from the VS Code Explorer or from the Finder/Explorer into the input fields.
+* Drag'n Drop files and folders from the VS Code Explorer or from the Finder/Explorer into the input fields.
-* Copy files from left to right or vi­ce ver­sa.
+* Copy files and folders from left to right or vi­ce ver­sa.
 * Select all files and folders by status.
-* Toggle the view by status.
+* Toggle the visiblity of list items by status.
-* Double click an item in the list to open the diff or the file.
+* Double click an file item in the list to open the diff or the file.
-* Mouse and keyboard support for selecting items in list.
+* Mouse and keyboard support for selecting items in the list.
 * Search for pathnames to filter diff result.
 * Manage your favorite diffs and start a compare immediately.
+* Supports predefined variables for dynamic pathnames.

 Select a folder with the dialog, swap the paths and compare two files or folders.